-Analyse the identified risk protective factors in the context of the child's situation to establish the interaction between them (refer to Attachment 2: Table of risk and protective factors).
+Analyse the identified risk protective factors in the context of the child's situation to establish the interaction between them (refer to the Table of risk and protective factors provided in Attachment 2 of this practice guide).
 Multiple risk factors may increase the likelihood of harm occurring, while the presence of protective factors may decrease the likelihood of harm occurring.